 A review of the scrutiny function took place in 2019, however, the pandemic impacted upon the delivery of the recommendations arising from the review.
-Whilst

-Scrutiny Structure

-Overview and scrutiny is a key aspect of this Council's governance framework and is integral to decision making.
+How Scrutiny Works - Scrutiny Structure Overview and scrutiny is a key aspect of this Council's governance framework and is integral to decision making.
 Scrutiny boards fulfil the statutory responsibility placed on local authorities to review and scrutinise decisions and actions taken in relation to the delivery of services, policy making and service shaping to deliver the Sandwell Vision 2030 ambitions and the Councils Corporate Plan 'Big Plans for a Great Place for the people of Sandwell'.

-Each year the Council appoints members to a Scrutiny Management Board and four thematic Scrutiny Boards, each Board has its own area of responsibility which are themed around the Council directorates.
+Each year the Council appoints members to a Scrutiny Management Board and four thematic Scrutiny Boards.
+Each Board has its own area of responsibility with topics cross-cutting directorate responsibilities.

-The Budget and Corporate Scrutiny Management Board consists of a Chair and 4 Chairs of the thematic Boards, and each Board is made up of 11 non-executive members.
+The Budget and Corporate Scrutiny Management Board consists of a Chair and the four Chairs of the thematic Boards.
+Each thematic Board is made up of 11 non-executive members.
 Both Children's Services and Education and Safer Neighbourhoods and Active Communities Boards also include co-opted members who serve on the Boards alongside elected members.
-You can see more about our scrutiny boards' membership and activity

-The Scrutiny Boards terms of reference are approved by the Council and are set out in the Council's Constitution.

-Scrutiny Activity Spotlight - 2021-22
+The scrutiny boards' terms of reference are approved by the Council and are set out in the Council's Constitution.
+5. Scrutiny Activity Spotlight 2021-22 33 Scrutiny Board meetings held

-What we did 2021-22

-Scrutiny Board meetings 33

-Joint Health Overview and Scrutiny meetings held with Birmingham City Council 2
+2 Joint Health Overview and Scrutiny meetings held with Birmingham City Council 8Review Working Group meetings

-Review Working Group meetings Site visits Meetings with service users 8

-Q Reviews carried out 3
+Reviews carried out

-Pre-decision reports taken 4
+4

+Pre-decision items considered

-How does Scrutiny make a difference?
+6. How does Scrutiny make a difference?